- 24th Nov, 2020

 - Check out the portfolio of different web designers in your area, if they are in a city, look to nearby regional areas, it can save some money.

-- Location of your website designer or digital media agency is not so important these days.
+- The location of your website designer or digital media agency is not so important these days.

 - Make sure that each design of their past work is not the same, especially if you want to stand out in the crowd.
 There are a lot of Graphic Designers claiming to be Website Designers.